 - Use flavorful cheese!
 As discussed above, use a stronger tasting cheese and you can use less of it without sacrificing on flavor.
 Asiago all the way!

 - For the croutons, try to hunt down a whole grain option.
 That's tough to come by in grocery stores, but not impossible, especially in specialty bread shops.
 Or of course, make your own.

 The Instant Pot and Soup just belong together.
-Check out my Soup Archives for more recipes.
+Check out 20+ Best Healthy Instant Pot Soup Recipes for more recipes.

 TOOLS USED TO MAKE INSTANT POT EASY FRENCH ONION SOUP